 Then, from your backend service, you can call the following Logto Management APIs to send and validate the code:

 POST /api/verification-codeto send verification code to a given email or phone

 POST /api/verification-code/verifyto verify the code against a given email or phone

-Check the API Documentation for more details.
+Check the API references for more details.

 Implementing a user profile can be a complex task.
 While we initially considered providing an out-of-the-box solution, we abandoned this approach after thorough consideration.
 User profiles typically consist of a combination of standard OpenID Connect (OIDC) user claims and the unique requirements of your business model.
 As a result, the best approach is to create your own custom profile page and backend services and then connect them to Logto via our Management APIs.